 Taggert received his B.S. and M.S. in Biology from Central Washington University.
-For his masters project, Taggert lived in Chamela, Jalisco, Mexico for one year studying the ecology of the Mexican Spotted Wood Turtle (Rhinoclemmys rubida perixantha).
-After finishing his masters, Taggert moved to Mexico to continue studying Mexican turtles.
-He is now a PhD candidate at the National Autonomous University of Mexico (UNAM) and advised by Dr. Rodrigo Macip-Ríos.
-Entering the PhD, he was interested in studying turtle communities, which brought him to different corners of Mexico to study a wide variety of species.
-This work inspired Taggert to start The Mexican Turtle Project, so that data could be collected on turtle populations when he couldn't be in the field, and to help communities that are living in extreme poverty.
+For his masters project, Taggert lived for one year in the Chamela Biological Station, Mexico, studying the ecology of the Mexican Spotted Wood Turtle (Rhinoclemmys rubida).
+A short time later, Taggert enter to the PhD program at the National Autonomous University of Mexico (UNAM) to continue studying Mexican turtles.
+His PhD project brought him to different corners of Mexico and inspired him to start SCN, so that data on turtle populations continued to be collected when he couldn't be in the field, and to help communities that are living in extreme poverty.

 Felix grew up working in the forest doing miscellaneous field jobs associated with agriculture, wood extraction, and hunting.
 Through these experiences, Felix became an expert in the local lands, flora, and fauna.
-When the Monte Mojino reserve was established Felix became a park guard for the reserve where he worked for 8 years.
+When the Monte Mojino reserve was established, Felix became a park guard for the reserve where he worked for 8 years.
 As a park guard, Felix collaborated with national and international universities on different projects.
-Today, he is the leader of The Mexican Turtle Project and spends 3-5 days a week radio-tracking and trapping turtles.
+Today, he is the leader of SCN in Sonora and spends 3-5 days a week radio-tracking and trapping turtles.